geothachankary/airport-explorer-book/info/google/google.md

 The information we are currently displaying about an airport is limited to the airport name and IATA code.
 As you have seen when we designed the info card, we left a placeholder to place an image of the airport.
 We can also add more information about each airport such as the address, phone number, website address, etc.

 To get this information we will be using the [Google Places API](https://developers.google.com/places/).
+We will need to create a project in the [Google Developer Console](https://console.developers.google.com) and create an API Key which we can use to call the Google Places API.

 Ensure that you have signed into your Google account and head over to https://console.developers.google.com/projectselector/apis/library.
 Click on the button to **Create** a project.